insidewhy/rxjs-websockets/readme.markdown

 const input = new QueueingSubject()

-// this method returns an object which contains two observables const {messages, connectionStatus} = websocketConnect('ws://localhost/websocket-path', input)
+// this method returns an object which contains two observables const { messages, connectionStatus } = websocketConnect('ws://localhost/websocket-path', input)

 // this value will be stringified before being sent to the server input.next({ whateverField: 'some data' })

-// the connectionStatus stream will provides the current connection status
+// the connectionStatus stream will provides the current number of websocket
-// immediately to each new observer const connectionStatusSubscription = connectionStatus.subscribe(numberConnected => {
+// connections immediately to each new observer and updates as it changes const connectionStatusSubscription = connectionStatus.subscribe(numberConnected => {
   console.log('number of connected websockets:', numberConnected) })

+// the websocket connection is created lazily when the messages observable is
+// subscribed to
 const messagesSubscription = messages.subscribe(message => {
   // message is the message from the server parsed with JSON.parse(...) console.log('received message:', JSON.stringify(message))